ClearVolume/clearvolume/src/cpp/README.md

 3. run `cmake ..` - this will set up the build environment and check if all prerequisites are met - for Windows you might need to run e.g. `cmake .. -G"Visual Studio 12 2012 x64" to select the correct generator for CMake
 4. on OSX and Linux, run `make`, on Windows open the created Visual Studio Solution files and run a build
 5. the ClearVolume C library will be created, as will the examples.
 On Linux and OSX, they are found in `build`, on Windows in `build\Debug`.
-6. copy the ClearVolume JAR and all dependencies to a directory named `jars` in the directory with the build products
+6. copy the ClearVolume JAR and all dependencies into a directory named `jars` in the directory with the build products

+## Examples

+We include two examples together with the C/C++ bindings:

+1. `Example_Simple`, which displays Sierpinski triangle-like data, generated in C++ with _ClearVolume_
+2. `Example_ReadTIFF`, which displays a 8bit TIFF stack given as command line argument in _ClearVolume_.
+The TIFF data here is read with _libtiff_.
+This example is only built if libtiff is found on the system by CMake.